glygen-glycan-data/PyGly/smw/glycandata/export/README.md

 - Substituents S, P, Me are split from their residues and counted separately.
 - Other floating substituents are counted as X
 - Non-floating substituents are left attached to their residue, resulting in Xxx (except for GlcNAc, etc.)

-### Fields
-- accession	- GlyTouCan accession
-- monosaccharide - IUPAC symbol for monosaccharide (also Xxx, X, \*)
-- count - integer count for monosaccharide symbol.
-Counts for monosaccharides contained in repeated units are marked with a "+"